edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 Remember that Python indexing begins at 0.
 So, the index location [2, 6] selects the element that is 3 rows down and 7 columns over (Tpeak) in the DataFrame.

+It is worth noting that:

+ - using `loc` with a single list of labels (if the rows are labelled) returns rows
+ - using `iloc` with a single list of integers also returns rows

+ _but_

-It is worth noting that rows are selected when using `loc` with a single list of labels (or `iloc` with a single list of integers).
-However, unlike `loc` or `iloc`, indexing a data frame directly with labels will select columns (e.g.
+-  indexing a data frame directly with labels will select columns (e.g.
-`waves_df[['buoy_id', 'Name', 'Temperature']]`), while ranges of integers will select rows (e.g. waves_df[0:13]) - but passing a single integer will raise an error.
+`waves_df[['buoy_id', 'Name', 'Temperature']]`), while ranges of integers will select rows (e.g. waves_df[0:13])

+Passing a single integer when trying to index a dataframe will raise an error.

-Direct indexing of rows is redundant with using `iloc`, and will raise a `KeyError` if a single integer or list is used:
+Similarly, direct indexing of rows is redundant with using `loc`, and will raise a `KeyError` if a single integer or list is used:

 ~~~
 # produces an error - even though you might think it looks sensible
 waves_df.loc[1:10,1]

+# instead, use this:
+waves_df.loc[1:10, "buoy_id"]

+# or
+waves_df.iloc[1:10, 1]
 ~~~
 {: .language-python}

 the error will also occur if index labels are used without `loc` (or column labels used